Other integration - How to change the position of the language switcher?

 2. The language link hooks

-You have the possibility to create languages elements into your native menu, for example, and link them with the translation hooks according to this guide
+You have the possibility to create language elements into your native menu, for example, and link them with the translation hooks according to this guide

 Note that the capital letter on the ' W' is important